brackendev/TwitterSDK-Pharo/TwitterSDK.package/TwitterSDK.class/README.md

 I am TwitterSDK, an object to interact with the Twitter API (version 1.1).
-More info at <https://brackendev.github.io/TwitterSDK-Pharo/>.

 Example usage: